 The Council established the United Nations Verification Mission in Colombia by resolution 2366 (2017) of 10 July 2017 after the completion of the mandate of the United Nations Mission in Colombia.
-The Verification Mission was mandated to, inter alia, verify the implementation of the process of political, economic and social reincorporation of the Revolutionary Armed Forces of Colombia-People's Army (FARC-EP) and of the personal and collective security guarantees provided under the Final Agreement for Ending the Conflict and Building a Stable and Lasting Peace of 24 November 2016 between the Government of Colombia and FARC-EP.161
+The Verification Mission was mandated to, inter alia, verify the implementation of the process of political, economic and social reincorporation of the Revolutionary Armed Forces of Colombia-People's Army (FARC-EP) and of the personal and collective security guarantees provided under the Final Agreement for Ending the Conflict and Building a Stable and Lasting Peace of 24 November 2016 between the Government of Colombia and FARC-EP.

-In 2022, by resolution 2655 (2022) of 27 October, the Council unanimously extended the mandate of the Verification Mission for one year, until 31 October 2023, without any modification.162 The Council acknowledged the request from the Minister for Foreign Affairs of Colombia for the extension of the Mission's mandate and for the Council to consider tasking it with verifying the implementation of section 1, on comprehensive rural reform, and section 6.2, on ethnic perspectives, of the Final Agreement as a shared request from the Government of Colombia and the party of the former FARC-EP.163 In that regard, the Council requested the Secretary-General to provide detailed recommendations on how those additional tasks would be carried out and to confirm any implications for the configuration of the Mission and expressed its intent to consider those recommendations swiftly.164
+In 2022, by resolution 2655 (2022) of 27 October, the Council unanimously extended the mandate of the Verification Mission for a period of one year, until 31 October 2023, without any modification.
+The Council acknowledged the request from the Foreign Minister of Colombia for the Mission's extension and for the Council to consider tasking it to verify the implementation of Section 1 on comprehensive rural reform and Section 6.2 on the Ethnic Chapter of the Final Agreement for Ending the Conflict and Building a Stable and Lasting Peace as a shared request from the Government of Colombia and the party of the former FARC-EP.
+In that regard, the Council requested the Secretary-General to provide detailed recommendations on how those additional tasks would be carried out and to confirm any implications for the configuration of the Mission and expressed its intent to consider those recommendations swiftly.